 - The origin domain name that's specified on your CloudFront distribution points to the correct S3 bucket with no typos or other errors.

 If you have internet access and the origin domain name is correct, then check the error response that you get from trying to access your website:

 403 Access Denied error

 A 403 Access Denied error indicates that there's a permissions problem that's causing your website to appear down.
 For troubleshooting instructions, see I’m using an S3 website endpoint as the origin of my CloudFront distribution.
-Why am I getting HTTP response code 403 (Access Denied)?
+Why am I getting 403 Access Denied errors?

 Important: Be sure to check the Block Public Access settings for your website's S3 bucket.
 These settings can block anonymous requests to your website.
 Block Public Access settings can apply to AWS accounts or individual buckets.

 A 404 Not Found error indicates that the request is pointing to a website object that doesn't exist.
 Check the following: